December 6, 2000: Apple Computer’s stock price falls after the company posts its first quarterly loss since Steve Jobs’

 One of the biggest reasons?
 The bursting of the tech bubble.
 Jobs benefitted from the insanely high value of tech stocks early on when the Netscape public offering helped prompt the Pixar IPO (which turned Jobs into a billionaire).
 However, when the bubble began to deflate, Apple felt the effects like most other tech companies.

 Reason No. 2: Apple’s December 6 stock decline followed Federal Reserve Chairman Alan Greenspan’s acknowledgement that the wider economy was slowing.
 That prompted speculation that an interest cut might follow.

 A third reason could be attributed directly to Apple: the commercial flop of the Power Mac G4 Cube.
 A beautiful piece of hardware, it failed because it was too pricy, too difficult to upgrade, and not powerful enough.
 Sales did not meet expectations, contributing to Apple’s poor quarterly earnings.
 In a press release, Apple described these as “disappointing” results that came in “substantially below expectations.”

 The miserable quarter also came as the previously booming PC industry began to lose steam.

-“The swift industry-wide decline in PC sales will result in Apple’s first non-profitable quarter in three years,” Jobs said.
+“The swift industry-wide decline in PC sales will result in Apple’s first non-profitable quarter in three years,” Jobs said in a press release.
 “We’re not happy about it, and plan to return to sustained profitability next quarter.
 We are committed to reducing our channel inventories to normal levels by the end of this quarter, and remain very excited about the new products and programs Apple will be rolling out in 2001.”

 The best was yet to come for Apple stock